pmxinos/CNTT/doc/ref_model/chapters/chapter01.md

   - By defining abstracted infrastructure capabilities, and the metrics by which they are measured, the onboarding and certification process for both NFVI and VNFs can be standardised.
   - Supply chain, procurement and assurance teams can also then use these metrics to more accurately assess the most efficient / best value vendor for each scenario.
 - Better utilization
-  - Mapping VNFs to flavours which are properly mapped to IaaS will bring better utilization, than current VNFs expressing variety of instance types as their needs on IaaS.
+  - Mapping VNFs to flavours which are properly mapped to IaaS will bring better utilization, than current VNFs expressing a variety of instance types as their needs on IaaS.

 <!--<a name="1.2"></a>
 ## 1.2	Problem Statement